syncfusion-content/maui-toolkit-docs/maui-toolkit/TabView/Tab-Item-Customization.md

 {% endtabs %}

+The following image shows the tab item with the image positioned to the bottom of the text:

 ![Image Position Bottom](images/Image-Position-Bottom.png)

 ### Left

-The image will be placed before the text horizontally.
+When the `ImagePosition` property is set to `Left`, the image will be placed before the text, aligned horizontally.

 {% tabs %}